SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    because there are no elements in it to let the compiler infer its type.

 ..
 Mention [] and [:] as empty array/dict literals.
-   They aren't fully typed, so they require a type annotation in a variable declaration, but they are useful when calling a function or re-assigning the value of a variable.
+   They aren’t fully typed, so they require a type annotation in a variable declaration, but they are useful when calling a function or re-assigning the value of a variable.

 ..
-The REPL output after creating a dictionary doesn't make any sense.
+The REPL output after creating a dictionary doesn’t make any sense.
    No way to get it to pretty-print the keys and values.

 Control Flow